bump-sh/docs/src/_guides/api-basics/docs-as-code-elevating-api-documentation-with-developer-workflows.md

 excerpt: Docs as Code has emerged as a powerful methodology that aligns documentation processes with software development workflows, treating documentation as a first-class citizen in the development lifecycle.
 date: 2025-02-24
 ---

-# Elevating API Documentation with Developer Workflows Using Docs as Code

 [Docs as code](https://www.writethedocs.org/guide/docs-as-code/) is a powerful methodology that aligns documentation processes with software development workflows.
 It treats documentation as a first-class citizen in the development lifecycle by applying a similar approach to the standard development process.
 Let’s explore what it is, how it works, and how you can get started.

 ## What is Docs as Code?